 Checklist 3: Can I stay in Mexico for months after my child is born?

 Depending on which region you are doing surrogacy in Mexico, you may have to stay in Mexico for an extended period of time.
 Unless you are doing surrogacy in Sinaloa or Tabasco where legal framework for surrogacy is established, the birth certificate will list the name of the surrogate as the mother.
 If you are a male, your name will be on the birth certificate as the father if you have donated the sperm.
 If you are a female, your name will not be in the birth certificate when your baby is born.
-Depending on your situation and where you are doing surrogacy, you may be forced to amend the birth certificate to include your or your partner’s name and remove the surrogate’s name.
-This process is called the Amparo Process, which is a court process taking place in the local Mexican court.
+Depending on your situation and where you are doing surrogacy, you may be forced to initiate a court action called Amparo trial to obtain a birth certificate with you and/or your partner’s name, without your surrogate’s name, on it.
+Amparo trial is done in a local Mexican court and you have to stay in Mexico until it concludes.

 Amparo process typically takes 1 to 3 months, the exact time of which depends on many factors such as the competency of your law team, the jurisdiction, and whether the judge you get is friendly to surrogacy cases.
 There are people who have stayed in Mexico for 5 months or more while attending to this process.
 Will you be able to keep your job while staying with your baby in Mexico for potentially an extended amount of time?
 Can you work remotely?
 Do you have enough fund to stay in Mexico for several more months than initially anticipated?
 These are the questions you have to ask yourself before starting the surrogacy process as it impacts which agency you would choose and which jurisdiction you want to do surrogacy in.